 - How confident are you about the strength of your security posture and your ability to defend against the toughest cyber threats?
 A pen test is your best bet to test your defenses, validate the ongoing remediation efforts, and fix any noticeable weaknesses.

-Reciprocity’s ZenGRC is risk management software that helps organizations manage vulnerability assessments and penetration tests as part of the greater security assessment plan.
+The ZenGRC is risk management software that helps organizations manage vulnerability assessments and penetration tests as part of the greater security assessment plan, including vulnerability scanning tools and penetration testing tools.

 In addition, ZenGRC provides continuous risk monitoring and reporting so organizations can spend less time on menial follow-up tasks to manage cyber risk and focus more on strengthening their security posture.